reportportal/service-ui/app/docs/10-localization.md

 2. Execute npm script `manage:translations`.
 3. Find keys, related to developing component, in `be.json`, `ru.json` and `uk.json` files placed in `/localization/translated/` folder, and define translations for corresponding languages.
 4. **IMPORTANT!** Make sure that only related to your component keys have been changed, and there is no deleted lines related to other existing components.
-   If you see such case, please discuss it with [Ilya Hancharyk](https://telescope.epam.com/who/Ilya_Hancharyk).
+   If you see such case, please discuss it with UI Team Lead.